-We need to make our way through the deep, thick, Scandinavian forest, into the wilderness until we reach A Choir Of Ghosts, fingerpicking the guitar to folksy vigorous tunes that you long for.
-The front person, James, has a musical foundation: the soil, is through the reminiscence of Kurt Cobain, topped with the water, sun and air of “Tallest Man On Earth” and Hollow Coves, making ACOG give you a feeling of all shades of nostalgia.
+We need to make our way through the deep, thick, Scandinavian forest, into the wilderness until we reach A Choir Of Ghosts, fingerpicking the guitar to folksy vigorous tunes to long for.
+The front person James’ musical foundation: the soil, is through the reminiscence of Kurt Cobain, topped with the water, sun and air of The Tallest Man On Earth and Hollow Coves, making ACOG give you a feeling of all shades of nostalgia.

-Having released a couple of singles and the Woods EP, that caught the attention of international media, it brought ACOG beyond the wilderness of the North of Sweden, to tour in Central Europe.
+Having released several singles - “Morning Light” reached 1.2 million plays on Spotify so far and counting - and the Woods EP, that caught the attention of international media, it brought ACOG beyond the wilderness of the North of Sweden, to tour in Central Europe.

-The upcoming debut album “Ounce Of Gold” is being closely produced with Terry Benn and will be released by Greywood Records, with it’s first single “Southwest of the Moon” that will be released by the beginning of April.
-“Ounce Of Gold” is an ode to past relationships and to going solo, spoken through elements of nature we’re all rooting from.
+The upcoming debut album “An Ounce of Gold” is closely produced with Canadian producer Terry Benn and will be released by Greywood Records in 2019.
+It’s an ode to past relationships and to go solo, spoken through elements of nature we’re all rooting back from.

 “Southwest of The Moon”, the first single of the upcoming debut album, drops April 12th.